 Dive into the underwater world at the Audubon Aquarium of the Americas, located on the banks of the Mississippi River next to the French Quarter.
 Giggle at the antics of the aquarium’s two species of penguins as you watch them waddle around, or gobble up food during morning or afternoon feedings.
 Walk through a tunnel where the colorful fish of a Caribbean reef flit around you.
 Then see the Gulf of Mexico exhibit’s 400,000 gallon tank with sharks, rays and a tarpon, a fish that can measure up to eight feet (2.5m) long!
 Keep an eye out for sea turtles, many of them are being rehabilitated for release back into the wild as part of the aquarium’s conservation programs.

-Next door to the Aquarium, get an all-encompassing view of the natural world through films shown on a five-story screen, the largest IMAX® screen in the southern Gulf.
+Next door to the Aquarium, get an all-encompassing view of the natural world through films shown on a five-story screen, one of the largest screens in the southern Gulf.
 Look for the theater’s rotating schedule to find out about which films are showing.
 All films focus on animals and the natural world.

 Audubon Butterfly Garden and Insectarium

 On Canal Street, head into North America’s biggest museum devoted to insects and their relatives at Audubon Butterfly Garden and Insectarium.
 Shrink to bug size for an interactive experience where you see the world from a bug's perspective.
 Or enjoy a tranquil Japanese garden where hundreds of butterflies flutter around you, perhaps even landing on your shirt!
 Budding entomologists can venture into Field Camp, where you identify and classify tropical insects during interactive games in a simulated jungle.
 Audubon Butterfly Garden and Insectarium was New Orleans’ first major new attraction to open after Hurricane Katrina.